Posted 30 Jun 2020

 Author: Daniel Sharpe-Szunko

-We’re often asked to find life insurance by people who suffer with mental health.
+We’re often asked to find life insurance by people who suffer from mental illness.
 We appreciate that it’s very difficult to have to share very personal information about your mental health with someone you don’t know.
 It’s even worse if the person that you’re speaking to doesn’t understand you.

 Mental health is one of the hottest topics in the medical world today, which also applies to life insurance.
 It’s got to be one of the most difficult subjects because of the numerous stigmas around mental health.
 Another possible problem is that there are no specific symptoms for mental health so it’s difficult to assess.